inkyblackness/ss-specs/levelObjects/09_Panels/levelPanelEntry.md

     7: Switching node - not used

-#### Elevator Panels 9/3/5
+#### Elevator Panels 9/3/4, 9/3/5, 9/3/6

 **Elevator Input Panel Info** (18 bytes)

+    0000  int16     Destination object index 2
+    0002  int16     Destination object index 1
+    0004  int16     Destination object index 4
+    0006  int16     Destination object index 3
+    0008  int16     Destination object index 6
+    000A  int16     Destination object index 5
-    0000  [N]int16  Target level destination object index 000C  int16     Accessible bitmask (which floors are accessible) 000E  int16     Elevator shaft bitmask (which floors does the shaft connect) 0010  [2]byte   Unknown
+    000C  int16     Accessible bitmask (which floors are accessible) 000E  int16     Elevator shaft bitmask (which floors does the shaft connect) 0010  [2]byte   Unused

 If a floor bit is set in the ```Elevator shaft bitmask``` field but not in the ```Accessible bitmask``` field, using that button gives the "Shaft damage" message.

-The ```Target``` field is the object index of the corresponding elevator panel in the target level.
-The array contains only entries for accessible floors and is ordered from top to bottom.
-This means the first entry relates to the highest bit of the accessible floors.
+The MFD is capable of displaying up to 12 floors.

+The ```Destination object index``` values refer to the object index of the elevator panels in the other levels.
+Note the swapped order of the index values.
+Presumably the six values are loaded as three int32 values first, and then the index values are extracted.
+The Nth bit from the accessible bitmask, counted from LSB, references the Nth destination object index.

+For an elevator panel to work properly (and not crash the game), the following conditions must be met:
+* The panel must be in a tile which has the elevator music set.
+(Music index ```0xF``` in tile flags.)
+* The panels envolved in a level transition must reference each other.
+In other words, all panels of one connected elevator must have the same configuration.

 > Referencing an object from another level requires an editor to keep track of inter-level references.
 Or burden the user.
-> The target array would allow for up to six entries, it is unknown if all six are supported.
+> The game uses only up to three active floors.

+> The elevator panel on level 1 has the first byte of the input panel structure set to ```0x01```.
+Purpose and effect unknown.

 #### Number Pads 9/3/7, 9/3/8